A hand putting plaster on canvas to make textured canvas art.

 Ensure you let your textured art dry on a flat, shaded surface.
 Leaning the painting against the wall or too much sunlight will put it at risk of cracking.

-Be patient with the process of this step.
+This is my least favorite part, but be patient with the process of this step.
 Anything that speeds up the dry time can put your project at risk for cracks, and no one wants their art to be ruined!

 Step 4 (Optional): Add Color

 This step is completely optional, but once your painting has dried for a few days, you can add color.
-Use acrylic or house paint to coat the whole canvas or just make certain shapes pop.
+Use acrylic or house paint to coat the whole canvas or just make certain details pop.

 Painting is a great way to add extra character to your final piece.